bolt/docs/source/howto/building-multilingual-websites.md

 Internationalization of Templates
 ---------------------------------
 If your templates has some strings that do not directly depend on content, you will want to translate these as well.
-The
-<a href="https://github.com/bolt/labels">Labels</a> extension is made for
+The [Labels] extension is made for this purpose.
-this purpose.

 In your `master.twig` template, set the current language for Labels: